DDMAL/MIRAI/README.md

 ### CMS Navigation

 Any content that needs to be added or adjusted on the SIMSSA site can mostly be done in the Forestry CMS.
 When selecting any of the tabs on the sidebar, you will either be taken to a Markdown file or folder.
 When editing or adding a new Markdown file, the default editing style is a What-You-See-Is-What-You-Get (WYSIWIG [wiss-e-wig]) editor.
 Formatting for each paragraph, header, link, etc. will automatically take place, and explicit Markdown syntax will automatically be reflected in the editor.
+If it is preferred, click on the ellipsis in the upper right hand corner to change to edit in 'Raw' mode, where the Markdown is explicitly written.

 <br>

 ![](readme-img/wysiwyg-vs-raw.png)

 <br>

 Every Markdown file has a number of fields in the leftmost column to edit which are referred to as Front Matter.
 This information is used for automatically placing content where the CMS suggests it should be added.
 Each tab on the sidebar is restricted to a subset of Front Matter templates respectively that require the content manager to add titles, descriptors, and other information for organizing the new content properly.